qdrant/landing_page/qdrant-landing/content/documentation/guides/capacity-planning.md

 memory_size = number_of_active_vectors * vector_dimension * 4 bytes * 1.5
 ```

+Please refer to our [multitenancy](/documentation/guides/multiple-partitions/) documentation for more details on partitioning data in a Qdrant.

 ## Scaling disk space in Qdrant Cloud

 Clusters supporting vector search require substantial disk space.
 If you're running low on disk space, you can use the UI at [cloud.qdrant.io](https://cloud.qdrant.io/) to **Scale Up** your cluster.